samsquire/ideas4/README.md

 # 141. Algebra for shape addition

+Adding YAML to existing YAML is a validation problem, I wonder if algebra can cause it to be easier?

 # 142. Scale game

 A virtual cloud environment that simulates problems and has a build button to build different architectures.